Want an Oculus Quest? It's in stock, but inventories are limited

 At long last, a variety of retailers are starting to have inventory again.
 If you've been waiting for a 64GB or 128GB model, now's the time to place an order.
 But there are a lot of caveats.
 Inventory is changing constantly, and there's no guarantee you can get the version with the storage capacity you want right now.
 So you may need to choose between waiting through more shortages or buying 128GB when you wanted the 64GB version (or vice versa).
 As a dedicated Quest owner, I'd say 64GB quickly gets a bit cramped, so I'd personally recommend the 128GB version.
 Even so, it's not hard to uninstall apps to make room for others; it's just inconvenient.

 If you are getting a Quest with plans to play Half-Life: Alyx, you might need to get a long USB-C cable, and those have been hard to come by as well.
-Yes, thanks to a recent Oculus update, you can now use the USB charging cable that came with your Quest, but it's just 3 meters long, which is a little short for VR gaming.
-The gold standard is the 5-meter Oculus Link cable from Oculus, but that's been out of stock for ages.
+You can use the USB charging cable that came with your Quest, but it's just 3 meters long, which is a little short for VR gaming.
+The gold standard is the 5-meter Oculus Link cable from Oculus, but at $79, it's a little pricey -- and USB-C at both ends.
+I recently got the 16-foot MASiKEN Oculus Quest Link Cable for about $30, which plugs into a USB-A port, and it works fabulously.

 Finally, keep in mind that there are rumors afoot about a next-generation Oculus Quest headset, which might see the light of day later this year or sometime in 2021.
 But right now, all we have are rumors, so if you want to strap into some Beat Saber or Half-Life: Alyx sooner rather than later, check out the current availability below.